 I/O line numbers are from the pl_io_num enum.
-Port number is from the pl_io_port_num enum.
-Line and port numbers are platform-specific.
+The port number is from the pl_io_port_num enum.
+The line and port numbers are platform-specific.
 See the list of pl_io_num and pl_io_port_num constants in the platform specifications.

-This is why the code below has this lcd.rotated= YES line!
+This is why the code below has the lcd.rotated = YES line!

-The code below turns on the backlight (the control like is active LOW).
-Strictly speaking, the backlight control line has nothing to do with the SOLOMON driver.
+The code below turns on the backlight (active LOW).
+Strictly speaking, the backlight control line has nothing to do with the Solomon driver.
 This is just a regular GPIO.
 Still, it is necessary and so we show it here.
 Any GPIO line can be used to control the backlight, even with the "fixed" driver (once again, because the backlight control is just an independent control line).

-This code will properly setup and enable this controller/panel (we assume that the testing is done using the TPP2 board).
+This code will properly set up and enable this controller/panel (we assume that the testing is done using the TPP2).
 Do not forget to select the fast "Solomon SSD1963 (fixed I/O-2)" driver.

 lcd.rotated=YES 'the LCD is mounted up side down inside the TPS2L